Hans-Heinrich Voigt

-Hans-Heinrich Voigt (18 April 1921 – 17 November 2017) was a German astronomer who was Director of the Göttingen Observatory.
+Hans-Heinrich Voigt (18 April 1921 – 17 November 2017) was a German astronomer and director of the Göttingen Observatory.

-Voigt was the director of the Göttingen Observatory from 1975 to 1983.
-He was a member of the Göttingen Academy of Sciences and was its president from 1978 to 1979.
+Voigt was ordinary professor of astronomy at the University of Göttingen and directed the Göttingen Observatory from 1963 to 1986, when he retired.
+He was a member of the Göttingen Academy of Sciences and its president from 1978 to 1979.
 In 1993 he received the Carl Friedrich Gauss Medal.